daniel-moderiano/odinbook/README.md

 # Odinbook
-This is the parent repository for [odinbook](https://odinbook-dm.herokuapp.com/), and contains a frontend and backend submodule.
-This repository was created as the base repository for deploying to Heroku and to provide an overall description of the project.
+This is the parent repository for [odinbook](https://odinbook-dm.herokuapp.com/) - a social media website created as part of [The Odin Project](https://www.theodinproject.com/) NodeJS course.
+This repository was created as the base repository for deploying to Heroku, and contains a frontend and backend submodule.
 Please view the frontend and backend repostories for more detailed information.
+An overview of the project is also found here.

 Visit the [frontend repository »](https://github.com/daniel-moderiano/odinbook-frontend)